 Training as a lawyer in Scotland

 It is possible to study for an LLB in Scots Law/Foundation Programme at 10 universities in Scotland.
 The ordinary degree takes three years, while the honours degree takes four.
 There are also accelerated degree options, which can be taken if you have a non-law first degree.
 Students on the Scottish law degree at the University of Dundee or the University of Strathclyde can take enough English law modules to earn a dual-qualified law degree, enabling them to progress to qualification in England and Wales or Scotland.

 If you do not wish to do an LLB, it is possible to do a three-year, pre-diploma training contract with a qualified Scottish solicitor, at the end of which you sit the Law Society of Scotland's professional exams.
 During the three years you must receive training in various prescribed areas.

-All those who intend to practise as a solicitor or advocate (the equivalent of a barrister) must complete the Diploma in Legal Practice/PEAT 1, a 26-week course offered at six universities, including Aberdeen, Dundee, Glasgow and Edinburgh.
+All those who intend to practise as a solicitor or advocate (the equivalent of a barrister) must complete the Diploma in Legal Practice/PEAT 1, a 26-week course offered at six universities, namely Aberdeen, Dundee, Glasgow, Strathclyde, Edinburgh and Robert Gordon.
 The course imparts knowledge and skills necessary for working life, with an emphasis on practical application and much of the teaching carried out by practising lawyers.